 International Internet Magazine.
 Baltic States news & analytics

-Keyword tags: Good for Business, Latvia, Markets and Companies, Retail
+Keyword tags: Financial Services, Legislation, Lithuania, Markets and Companies, Retail

-According to Statistics Estonia, in October 2013 compared to October of the previous year, the retail sales of goods of retail trade enterprises increased 7% at constant prices.
-In September the retail sales increased by 4% compared to the same month of the previous year, while in October the retail sales growth accelerated to some extent.
+According to Statistics Estonia, in April 2016 compared to April 2015, the turnover of retail trade enterprises increased by 6% at constant prices.
+While in March, the turnover increased by 3% compared to the same month of the previous year, then in April the growth accelerated.

 Calendar adjusted data (at constant prices) compiled by the Central Statistical Bureau (CSB) show that, compared to April 2015, total retail trade turnover in April 2016 rose by 1.8%.
 Retail trade in food products decreased by 0.4%, whereas retail turnover in non-food products increased by 3.0%.